 There are 10 million homeless children on the streets of India that go overlooked by most state policy frameworks and most often turn to a life of crime after having to survive years of abuse and neglect.
 Without education there is little chance of these children contributing as productive citizens in a burgeoning globalized landscape.
 Along with providing safe shelter, food & healthcare, there is a need to develop the skills and capability of this enormously high-potential group of children.

-A Rainbow Home provides a safe space for the child to recover from lost years of survival spent on the street through comprehensive care i.e. education, nutrition, healthcare, shelter, remedial coaching, recreation, love and protection.
-Over 3,500 formerly homeless children are now accessing academic services through city-based schools and a host of vocational training skills; while a strong mandate of mental and physical health ensures traces of malnutrition and trauma are rooted out.
+Rainbow Home provides a safe space for the child to recover from lost years of survival spent on the street through comprehensive care i.e. education, nutrition, healthcare, shelter, remedial coaching, recreation, love, and protection.
+Over 4500 formerly homeless children are now accessing academic services through city-based schools and a host of vocational training skills; while a strong mandate of mental and physical health ensures traces of malnutrition and trauma are rooted out.

-Our aim is to reach out to 10,000 homeless children across India's major cities by the end of this decade.
-The objective in doing so is not only to lift them out of savage poverty, but to yield mature, well-educated and responsible citizens with enhanced potentials to sustain their livelihoods in the future.
-Through a team of dedicated caregivers, community volunteers and State authorities, the Rainbow homes establish an internationally replicable model for diminishing child homelessness.
+We achieved our pioneer's dream of reaching ten thousand vulnerable children in 2019.
+But, it's just the tip of the iceberg.
+The objective is not only to lift them out of savage poverty but to yield mature, well-educated and responsible citizens with enhanced potentials to sustain their livelihoods in the future.
+Through a team of dedicated caregivers, community volunteers and State authorities, the Rainbow homes establish a replicable model for diminishing child homelessness.

 This project has provided additional documentation in a PDF file (projdoc.pdf).